 A requirement that investors in opportunity zones double their basis in the building within two and a half years ensures that most deals will be new construction.
-As such, these programs will provide little or no cash flow through construction and stabilization phases.
+As such, these programs might provide little or no cash flow through construction and stabilization phases.
 Depending on the projects size, this could be as long as 5 years.

 This is a significant difference between DST programs and opportunity zones.
 DST properties must be fully stabilized and cash flowing before investment.
 As such, cash on cash return is immediate and investors are not exposed to development risk as is the case with opportunity zones.

 This is why the marketing of opportunity zones is being directed primarily at sellers of equities or private companies.
 Heretofore, these investors had little place to hide from taxes due on realized capital gains.
 Now they have the potential to defer and reduce this tax.
 Furthermore, where highly appreciated equities are concerned, creating a potential income stream for investors is not necessarily an issue.
 As common stock, more often than not, it may not have provided one before.

 Finally, the majority of opportunity zone investments are expected to be residential (apartments).
 Therefore, in those geographic areas of highest opportunity zone concentration, investor concerns regarding excess supply are legitimate.
 The last time real estate developers were handed tax incentives by the government, things did not end well.